maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

     if StudentAnswer=TeacherAnswer then true else false.

 There is no explicit simplification here (unlike AlgEquiv).
-This test works in different ways depending on whether [simplification](../CAS/Simplification.md) is on.
+This test always assumes [simplification](../CAS/Simplification.md) is off, i.e. `simp:false`, regardless of any question settings.
+If this is too strict, use `ev(ex,simp)` in the arguments to simplify them explicitly first.
 When simplification is off this test effectively tests whether the parse trees are identical.

+Please note, the behaviour of this test relies on the internal representation of expressions by Maxima, rather than an explicit mathematical property such as "equivalence".
+Explicit properties should be tested in preference to using this test!

 ### SysEquiv ###